LiangliangNan/Easy3D/ReadMe.md

 Have a look at <a href="https://github.com/LiangliangNan/Easy3D/blob/main/HowToBuild.md">How to build Easy3D step by step</a>.

+### Test
+A test-suite is provided in the `tests` subfolder, which contains a collection of automated test cases (for data structures, IO, algorithms, visualization, etc.) and some semi-automated test cases (for GUI-related functionalities that require interactive user input).
+You can build and run the `tests` executable file to quickly test Easy3D on your machine.

 ### Use Easy3D in your project
 This is quite easy, maybe easier than many other open-source libraries :-) You only need to add the following lines to your CMakeLists file (don't forget to replace `YOUR_APP_NAME` with the actual name of your application) and point